 Dublin UNESCO City of Literature

-Dublin was designated a UNESCO City of Literature in 2010, one of only six in the world.
+Dublin was designated a UNESCO City of Literature in 2010, the sixth of only 20 in the world.
 This sought after accolade recognises Dublin’s cultural profile and its international standing as a city of literary excellence.

 Children’s Books Ireland